-The Board of Examiners shall decide on cases which are not provided in these regulations.
+The IEMA Board of Deans shall decide on cases which are not provided in these regulations, after it has consulted with the Board of Examiners.
 No rights can be derived from information provided by Maastricht University or Vrije Universiteit Amsterdam which is contradictory to the IEMA-EER, unless the Board of Examiners explicitly decides otherwise.